-The NPS activities on NFS land allowed under the waiver will not have effects c) that will cause substantial adverse effects on human beings, directly or indirectly.
-USFS activities covered under the waiver will take place exclusively on national forest lands, which are typically removed from large population centers.
-USFS personnel and small numbers of private individuals live and work in areas affected by activities on NFS lands.
-Many of the people and communities in proximity to affected areas are likely to be involved in activities on NFS lands and therefore derive an economic benefit from them, either directly or indirectly.
-Covered activities are ongoing and will not be substantially changed by approval and implementation of the waiver.
-Implementation of these activities has previously included the implementation of the USFS Guidance and the USFS WQMP.
-Because the activities under the waiver are ongoing, they are typically important components of local economies.
-The additional layer of environmental protection provided by the waiver is expected to ensure that adverse impacts to the water resources of local communities from activities on NFS lands do not occur.
+- the Waiver, including the implementation of the USFS Guidance and the USFS WQMH, will provide sufficient controls on any potential impacts.
+Therefore, the appropriate finding is less than significant with mitigation. - c) The NPS activities on NFS land that can be enrolled under the Proposed Statewide Waiver will not have effects that will cause substantial adverse effects on human beings, directly or indirectly.
+USFS activities covered under the Waiver will take place exclusively on NFS lands, which are typically removed from large population centers.
+USFS personnel and small numbers of private individuals live, work and recreate in areas affected by activities on NFS lands.
+Many of the people and communities in proximity to affected areas are likely to be involved in activities on NFS lands and therefore derive an economic, aesthetic, and recreational benefit from them, either directly or indirectly.
+Covered activities are ongoing and will not be substantially changed by approval and implementation of the Waiver.
+Implementation of these activities has previously included the implementation of the USFS Guidance and the USFS WQMH.
+Because the activities under the Waiver are ongoing, they are typically important components of local economies.
+The additional layer of environmental protection provided by the Waiver is expected to ensure that adverse impacts to the water resources of local communities from activities on NFS lands do not occur.